IZABOD/IEB/README.md

 # IEB (Izabod Email Bomber/Spammer)
 An email spam bot written in Python, to send emails to specified addresses.
 Use with caution.

 Simply make sure you have Python 2+ installed, with smtp support.
-Edit the password.txt file, recipients, and your email username to start zipping out those emails!
+Edit the email.txt file, and your email username to start zipping out those emails!

 CAUTION: Use at your own risk.
 No one is responsible but you for misuse of this code to tick people off.
 Cheers!